AI-Security-Research-Group/.github/profile/README.md

 ## 🚀 Current Mission Objectives:
-   - Publishing research and observations on all thing security for AI systems.
+   - Publishing research and observations on all thing AI security.